ahuacate/pfsense-pfblockerng/README.md

 If you see nothing in the DNSBL section then pfBlockerNG is NOT working.
 Check your configurations for DNS resolve.
 Remember after any edits or changes always perform a pfBlockerNG Update by following the procedures in **4.03 Force DNSBL Feed Updates**.

-If I am left scratching my heading wondering what I've done wrong I find deleting and recreating the pfSense firewall floating rules often fixes things.
+If I am left scratching my heading wondering what I've done wrong, I find deleting and recreating the pfSense firewall floating rules fixes things.
 My procedure is as follows:
 *  Step 1: Go to pfSense WebGUI `Firewall` > `pfBlockerNG` > `General Tab` and disable pfBlockerNG.
 Click `Save` at the bottom of the page.
 *  Step 2: Next go to pfSense WebGUI `Firewall` > `pfBlockerNG` > `DNSBL Tab` and disable DNSBL.
 Click `Save` at the bottom of the page.
 *  Step 3: Next go to pfSense WebGUI `Firewall` > `Rules` > `Floating Tab` and delete all 3 rules and click `Save`.